 Which herbs are good for pest control?

 You want to make your hen house a healthy, fun place for your flock to hang out.
-You want to give nesting herbs a try.
-Well, you’ll need a blend that includes herbs specifically chosen to help you transform your coop.
+You’ll need a blend that includes herbs specifically chosen to help you transform your coop.

 Not all herbs are created equal, and different herbs have different uses.
 In this situation, calendula isn’t going to cut it.
 Neither will roses.
 Borage won’t either.

-This is why it’s SO important to not spend your hard earned dollars on a blend that’s for a variety of complaints.
+This is why it’s SO important to not spend your hard-earned dollars on a blend that’s for a variety of complaints.
 For example, some blends on Amazon claim they “control worms AND help relax AND improve your flock’s immune system, AND control mites” etc. I personally stay away from these nesting herbs.
-Like I said, herbs aren’t a panacea.
+As I said, herbs aren’t a panacea.
 It’s best to choose a blend for your specific need.